codefresh-io/docs.codefresh.io/_docs/pipelines/steps/approval.md

 ---
-title: "Approval"
+title: "Approval step"
-description: "How to Pause Pipelines for Manual Approval"
+description: "How to pause pipelines for manual approval"
-group: codefresh-yaml
+group: pipelines
 sub_group: steps
 redirect_from:
   - /docs/pipelines/steps/approval/
 toc: true
 ---

-The approval step allows you to pause a pipeline and wait for human intervention before going on.
+The `approval` step allows you to pause a pipeline and wait for human intervention before going on.

 {% include
 image.html